platformsh/platformsh-docs/docs/src/development/transfer-dedicated.md

 As alternatives to `gzip` for compression, `bzip2` and `xz` are also available.

-An example with an empty database password would give something along the lines of:
+If you have an empty database password, you can use something similar to the following:

 ```bash
 ssh yourusername@yourclustername.ent.platform.sh 'mysqldump --single-transaction -u user -h database.internal main | gzip' > database.gz
 ```